InanoKnowles/Project4/README.md

 TBH - Someone like me...here?
 Right now doing SOFTWARE ENGINEERING?
 HAHAHA Yeah Past me would have thought you were joking.

 Take a seat kiddo ~ This is who we grew up to be, someone who loves challenges, enjoys learning and ever so passionately looks forward to the next emotional rollercoasters of debugging and building apps from scratch....in plain - vanilla javascript.

+I've learnt that I can ACTUALLY do things I put my mind to

 ## Future Features